-Employee eligibility: As a Faculty or University Staff employee, the university will review your job classification and appointment to determine your eligibility.
+Employee eligibility: As a Post-Doctoral Fellow (job code 1438), the university will review your job classification and appointment to determine your eligibility.
 Typically, you must be in a regular, benefits eligible position (or a combination of positions) of 50% or greater appointment to be eligible for employee benefits.